ahmetnuman/routing/_posts/2021-10-27-bgp-as-path-lab.md

 **Tasks**

-1. Configure hostnames adn IP addresses on all routers as illustrated in the network topology.
+1. Configure hostnames and IP addresses on all routers as illustrated in the network topology.
 2. Configure VPC's IP address.
 3. Configure eBGP neigborship between, bu using phsical interfaces ;
   - R1 <---> R2